-System Administrators can enforce, manage, and disable 2-Factor Authentication (2FA) for all users.
+This article explains how System Administrators can enforce, manage, and disable 2-Factor Authentication (2FA) for all users within BestNotes.

-To bolster security and and account integrity cross our platform, System Administrators can now enforce a unified deadline for all users to verify their email addresses and complete their 2FA setup.
+To bolster security and account integrity across our platform, System Administrators can now enforce a unified deadline for all users to verify their email addresses and complete their 2FA setup.

 • Prioritized Email Verification: When an "Enforce 2FA" policy is active with a future deadline, users with unverified emails will first be prompted with an "Email Verification Required" screen upon login.
 They will have a "Verify Later" bypass link available until the deadline passes.